 In the word cloud, the larger the word, the more times it has been used in reviews.

 This gives you a very quick way to see and understand customer sentiment.
 Then, you can work to make changes to your menu, marketing, and operations to turn negative sentiment into a positive.

 In the image above, green is positive, grey is neutral, and red is negative.

 You can easily see what your customers like about your place of business, and what could use improvement.
 For instance, using the example above, you can see that customers enjoy your food and cozy atmosphere, but are frequently upset by your limited parking and long wait times.

 Restaurant marketing technology is ever-evolving, but the good news is that brick-and-mortar locations are now getting the same tools that have turned online companies such as Amazon into business powerhouses.

-Based on the list above, perhaps the most powerful way to boost revenue, improve online ratings, bring back lost customers, and improve customer lifetime values – all while saving time and money – is to invest in a WiFi marketing and customer intelligence platform like Bloom Intelligence.
+Based on the list above, perhaps the most powerful way to boost revenue, improve online ratings, bring back lost customers, and improve customer lifetime values – all while saving time and money – is to invest in a restaurant marketing platform like Bloom Intelligence.